 We ensure that both our cemeteries are managed and operated according to the regulations set out in the:

-In the St Edmundsbury Borough there are five dedicated war memorials sites in the area that are maintained by the council:
+We have five dedicated war memorials sites that are maintained by the council:

 - Bury St Edmunds cemetery